 Catherine joined the Pacific Salmon Commission Secretariat in 2010.
 She brings with her 25 years of experience working in the private sector for an environmental consulting firm.
 That experience included work on a multitude of projects, including the Mark Recovery Program as a field and data technician.
-She is currently working in the Scale Lab as an Assistant learning to age otoliths and scales.
+She is currently working in the Scale Lab preparing samples, aging otoliths and scales.

-Fiona joined the Pacific Salmon Commission in 2001 and currently serves as Director of Coordination & Stock Identification.
-Prior to this role, she managed the Commission’s hydroacoustics field program in Abbotsford, B.C.
+Fiona joined the Pacific Salmon Commission in 2001 and currently serves as Chief of Fisheries Management Programs.
+She co-leads the Fisheries Management Division with the Chief of Fisheries Management Science.
+Prior to this role, she managed the stock identification group and before that the hydroacoustics field program in Abbotsford, B.C.
 While earning her degree from the University of British Columbia, Fiona worked as a seasonal employee for the Province of B.C in fisheries research.
 This experience sparked her interest in fisheries which eventually led her to the Pacific Salmon Commission.
-During her time at the Commission, she has gained valuable experience in riverine acoustics and now continues to challenge her knowledge and understanding in stock identification.
-In her spare time, Fiona enjoys running, tennis, hiking in the coastal mountains and long walks with her dog.
+During her time at the Commission, she has gained valuable experience in stock identification and riverine acoustics and now continues to challenge her knowledge and understanding by providing operational oversight and ensuring the successful implementation of strategic and workflow plans as well as oversee the regular communication of Fraser River Panel related information and reports.
+In her spare time, Fiona enjoys running, hiking in the coastal mountains and long walks with her dog.